-I’m starting a new feature where I do a mini-reviews of all the films and TV shows that I have watched this month.
+I’m starting a new feature where I do mini-reviews of all the films and TV shows that I have watched this month.
 So let’s dig into the new Chills and Thrills column!

-Also, I have also started a Letterboxd account, if you want to follow me on there as well.
+Also, I have started a Letterboxd account, if you want to follow me on there as well.

 This had been on my watchlist for a while.
 But I personally usually like to watch TV shows when there is more than one season out.
 But I felt in a slightly light macabre mood the other day and started this.
 It is very compelling to watch.
 Follows the true-life story of a scam artist who cons women for their money.
 But I found that the story is a lot more complex like that.
 Some of it was a bit weird to watch especially the ultra-Christian stuff but I chalk it up to America’s idiosyncrasies.
 I am waiting to see where this goes.
 But it is making me want to listen to the podcast which this was also based on.